 Listen to what our community says about their experiences with long-term and life-limiting illnesses, and those living with dying, death and bereavement, particularly the experiences of those who have not received Hospice support.

 Learn by using the information gathered to gain an overall view on what people have said and explore ideas that could lead to better experiences.

 Adapt our services by working with the people we care for and their families, staff and volunteers, partners, and local healthcare providers to develop a sustainable service model.

 Are you a member of the healthcare community with questions?

 What does this process mean for you?

-As this process progresses we will keep you updated about what is happening, and if you have any questions for us please don’t hesitate to get in touch.
+As this process continues we will keep you updated about what is happening, and if you have any questions for us please don’t hesitate to get in touch.

 During this time caring for our patients and families will remain our top priority, and you will still be able to refer people to us.
 If there are any changes to the way we work during this process and should this in any way affect you we will contact you, again if you have any questions about this please let us know.